Attraction Laboratory

 How do I tell the difference between chemistry and compatibility on a first date?

 Not categorically.
-A brief, neutral mention, if it comes up naturally, is almost always fine.
-What signals trouble is volume, charge, or detail.
-Spending a substantial part of the first hour on an ex tells the person across from you that the previous relationship still occupies a large amount of your attention, regardless of what you say about it.
-The research on early disclosure suggests that the topics you pick early are read as the topics you are still processing, and most people would prefer not to be the audience for that processing on a first meeting.
+A brief, neutral mention in context is fine.
+What signals something is the volume, charge, and detail.
+Spending fifteen minutes on an ex in the first hour tells the person across from you where your attention actually lives, regardless of whether you are describing them positively or negatively.
+Research on early disclosure suggests that the topics you choose in first encounters are read as the topics you are currently processing.
+Most people would rather not be the audience for that processing before they know you.

-Shorter than people think.
-Ninety minutes to two hours is usually plenty for a first meeting, and a slightly short date that leaves both people wanting more is almost always better than a long one that overstays its energy.
-Open-ended marathon first dates tend to produce a kind of artificial closeness that does not survive contact with normal life.
-If it is going well, the easiest move is to end while the energy is still good and propose something specific for next time.
-Brevity is a form of confidence.
+Shorter than most people default to.
+An hour and a half to two hours is usually the sweet spot.
+The marathon first date — four, five, six hours — tends to produce an artificial closeness that does not survive contact with ordinary life.
+If things are going well, the best move is usually to end while the energy is good and propose something specific for next time.
+Ending first, with momentum, is a form of confidence that reads clearly on the other side.

 Sources